lukeraymonddowning/poser/UPGRADE.md

 As Poser uses [semantic versioning](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiDj7vJ94foAhXtTRUIHeiSAiwQFjAAegQIARAB&url=https%3A%2F%2Fsemver.org%2F&usg=AOvVaw2wqeU7SPQk7aq7nuXGCrz-) there is no need to make any upgrade changes unless the major version number increases.

+## 3.x.x-beta to 1.0.0
+Expected upgrade time: 0 seconds

+This is an update by name only.
+No breaking changes have been added.
+Party on, Garth!

 ## 2.x.x-beta - 3.x.x-beta
 Expected upgrade time: 30 seconds